qiannuanya/FccheaderparseR/README.md

 4th Place Solution for [Mercari Price Suggestion Challenge on Kaggle](https://www.kaggle.com/c/mercari-price-suggestion-challenge)

 ## The Challenge
-Build a model to suggest the price
+Build a model to suggest the price of product on Mer